-Driving or behind the wheel portion of the truck driver training program.
-This portion of the training program will provide the student with detailed knowledge on advance operating practices to drive a commercial vehicle.
+Driving or behind the wheel portion of the truck driver training program will provide the student with detailed knowledge on advanced operating practices to drive a commercial vehicle.
 This training will include the information on federal/state rules and regulations.
-The student will be expected to demonstrate the proper preparation, handling, safety, and driving skills necessary to pass the Commercial Driver's License (CDL) examination.
-The activities will involve both on the lot driving as well as over the road driving on city streets and highways.
+The student will be expected to demonstrate the proper preparation, handling, safety, and driving skills necessary to pass the Commerical Driver's License (CDL) examination.
+The activities will involve both yard skills training site practice as well as over the road driving on city streets and highways.